OrchardCMS/OrchardCore.Commerce/README.md

 ## Setting up your dev environment

 1. Clone this repository.
+2. Build and run the `OrchardCore.Commerce.Web` project.
+   - You must have [Node.js](https://nodejs.org/) installed for the build to succeed.
+On Unix-like systems we suggest installing it as user, preferably via the [Node Version Manager](https://github.com/nvm-sh/nvm).
-2. Build and run the `OrchardCore.Commerce.Web` project, then run the `OrchardCore Commerce - Development` recipe on the setup screen.
+3. Run the `OrchardCore Commerce - Development` recipe on the setup screen.
-3. Go to _Features_.
-4. Search for “Commerce” and turn on everything.
+4. Go to _Features_, search for “Commerce” and turn on everything.
-5. Go to _Settings → Stripe API_.
+5. Go to _Settings_ → _Stripe API_.
 Set the keys (test keys can be found below).
 If the keys are not set, payment won't work.
 6. Go to Content Items, and create a `Product`.

 ## Test data for Stripe Payment